Kyle Shewfelt: Gymnastics career

 In 2000 Kyle was unexpectedly, due to his young age, selected for the Sydney Olympics.
 He competed in the individual floor and vault event qualifications in ranks of 12 and 26, respectively, and did not qualify to the finals in either.

 He caught the attention of judges performing a new vault, a Yurchenko with two and one half twists.
 The new move was ratified by the judges and subsequently named the Shewfelt vault.

 Shewfelt's long-held goal of Olympic gold was endangered when he severely bruised the talus bone in his ankle in March 2004, but he made a full recovery in time for Athens.
-Before the Olympics Shewfelt has speculated on moving to Cirque du Soleil after his athletic career is over.
-A gold medal could easily open many other opportunities for him, however, as he has instantaneously become a household name in much of Canada.
+Before the Olympics, Shewfelt speculated on moving to Cirque du Soleil after his athletic career is over.

-At the 2004 Summer Olympics in Athens, there was some controversy when Shewfelt was marginally edged out by Marian Drăgulescu of Romania with an average combined score of 9.612 to the bronze medal in the individual vault final by 0.013 point despite Drăgulescu falling in his second vault and Shewfelt completing two comparatively well-executed vaults with an average combined score of 9.599.
+At the 2004 Summer Olympics in Athens, there was some controversy when Shewfelt was marginally edged out by Marian Drăgulescu of Romania with an average combined score of 9.612 to the bronze medal in the individual vault final by 0.013 points despite Drăgulescu falling in his second vault and Shewfelt completing two comparatively well-executed vaults with an average combined score of 9.599.

 In 2005 Shewfelt played Kelly Manjak in the Hungarian made film White Palms.

 In 2006 Shewfelt made a comeback to the international scene, leading the Canadian team to a gold medal at the Commonwealth Games in Australia, collecting bronze on Floor and gold on Vault for himself.

 That same year, Shewfelt helped his team to a second-place finish at the Pacific Alliance competition.
 In the individual events, Shewfelt placed first on vault and floor.

-Next was World Championships in Denmark where Shewfelt led his team to a best ever team ranking (6th) and where he collected another World Championships medal (bronze on Floor Exercise).
+Next was the world championships in Denmark where Shewfelt led his team to a best ever team ranking (6th) and where he collected another world championship medal (bronze on floor exercise).

-In August 2007, Kyle fractured both of his tibias in a fluke landing training for floor exercise just prior to the World Championships in Germany.
+In August 2007, Kyle fractured both of his tibias in a fluke landing training for floor exercise just prior to the world championships in Germany.
 Withdrawing from the event, Kyle hoped to heal and get back into training in sufficient time to make a bid for the 2008 Summer Olympic team.

 After 11 months of intense rehab and recovery, Kyle was named to his third Canadian Olympic team.
 He was selected to represent Canada in Beijing after proving that he was in top form at a test competition capping a week-long training camp in Calgary.